Buying Guides · Last updated 2 June 2026

 Quick Summary

-- Off-plan property in Gibraltar means buying before or during construction, typically at a lower price than completed units
+• Off-plan means buying before or during construction, usually at a lower price than completed units

-- EuroCity is Gibraltar's largest development: a major mixed-use project on reclaimed land near the Spanish border
+• EuroCity is Gibraltar's largest development: 360 apartments in a major mixed-use project on northern reclaimed land

-- The buying process involves a reservation fee, exchange contracts at 10%, then stage payments during construction
+• The buying process runs: reservation fee, exchange at 10%, stage payments during construction, then completion

-- Key risks include developer delays, insolvency exposure, and the finished product differing from plans
+• Key risks include developer delays, insolvency exposure, and specification differences on completion

-- Always use a Gibraltar-registered solicitor for all conveyancing
+• Always instruct a Gibraltar-registered solicitor for all conveyancing

 Disclaimer: This article is for general information only and does not constitute financial or legal advice.
 Gibraltar property law is specific and you should always consult a qualified Gibraltar solicitor and independent financial adviser before making any property purchase decision.